 |Renewal||1 year||1 year||1 year||1 year|

-|Generative Design||Yes||Yes||Yes||Only if your email account belongs to an education institution.|
+|Generative Design||Yes||Yes||No||Only if your email account belongs to an education institution.|

-|Import CAD formats (SolidWorks, Inventor, Catia, etc)||Yes||Yes||No||Yes|
+|Import CAD formats (SolidWorks, Inventor, Catia, etc)||Yes||Yes||No, only STEP and IGES||Yes|

-|Cloud Simulations||Using Cloud Credits||Usingo Cloud Credits||Usingo Cloud Credits||Free up to a limit of credits|
+|Simulations||Using Cloud Credits||Using Cloud Credits||No||Free up to a limit of credits|

 Which license to use

 It depends on your needs and intended use.
 If you use the tool for professional services you logically should use the commercial license, unless your company can fit in Startup requirements (there is a form to fill in and Autodesk validates the request).